 Before you start ministering within a denomination you want to have confidence it is the structure from which you want to work.
-This unit is designed to help students see why Anglicanism is not just a ‘good boat to fish from’, but an enriching environment from which to minister, grow and learn.
+This subject is designed to help students see why Anglicanism is not just a ‘good boat to fish from’, but an enriching environment from which to minister, grow and learn.

-As well as learning from the history and tradition of Anglicanism, this unit assesses current expressions of Anglicanism and global issues facing the Anglican Church.
+As well as learning from the history and tradition of Anglicanism, this half-subject assesses current expressions of Anglicanism and global issues facing the Anglican Church.
 It seeks to encourage students to appreciate the legacy of the Church as well as see the possibilities and how they can help shape its future.

 Please visit the timetable by clicking here for current information on subject availability.